Globally-centered autocovariances in MCMC: Introduction

 Estimators of ACvFs are used to estimate the long-run variance of Monte Carlo averages.
 Specifically, spectral variance (SV) estimators are used to estimate $\Sigma = \sum_{k=-\infty}^{\infty} \Gamma(k)$ \citep{andr:1991,dame:1991,fleg:jone:2010}.
 We replace $\hat{\Gamma}_s(k)$ with G-ACvF in SV estimators to obtain a globally-centered SV (G-SV) estimator and demonstrate strong consistency under weak conditions.
 In the spirit of \cite{andr:1991}, we also obtain large-sample bias and variance of the resulting estimator.
 SV estimators can be prohibitively slow to compute \citep{liu:fleg:2018}.
-To relieve the computational burden, we adapt the fast algorithm of \cite{heberle2017fast} for G-SV estimator that dramatically reduces computation time.
+To relieve the computational burden, we adapt the fast algorithm of \cite{heberle2017fast} to dramatically reduce computation time.
 The G-SV estimator is employed in the computation of ESS.
-We will show that using G-SV estimator for estimating $\Sigma$ safeguards users against early termination of the MCMC process.
+We will show that using the G-SV estimator for estimating $\Sigma$ safeguards users against early termination of the MCMC process.